Double Oak Savanna

 Erbe Grassland

-The site is on Erbe Road in the Town of Blue Mounds in Dane County (see map below).
-There is a parking lot and kiosk on Ed Goplin’s land, with a mowed trail that gets visitors up to the Prairie Enthusiasts property.
-Ed has granted access across his land, which we help him manage.
+The site is on Erbe Road in the Town of Blue Mounds in Dane County.
+There is a parking lot and kiosk on Ed Goplin’s land, with a mowed trail that gets visitors up to The Prairie Enthusiasts’ property.
+Ed has granted access across his land, which The Prairie Enthusiasts help him manage.

 Google Map